AjayKrP/bank-management-system/README.md

 3. Now open config/email.js and add correct username and password for the app
 4. Now you are ready to use our banking App.

+My assumptions:
+1. I haven't added branch code in the design.
+I'm assuming this application is only for one bank.
+This can be done but due to time lack haven't added it.
+2. I haven't added account type of the users.
+Currently all users will have only one type of account.